PKJJOSHI/Behind-the-Menu-Uncovering-Insights-from-Restaurant-Data/README.md

 # 🍽️ Behind the Menu: Uncovering Insights from Restaurant Data

-This repository contains data analysis tasks performed on a restaurant dataset as part of Cognifyz Level 2 internship.
+This repository contains data analysis tasks performed on a restaurant dataset .
 The goal is to uncover trends and insights related to restaurant ratings, cuisine preferences, locations, and chain performance.

 ---